How to choose a name for your small business

 5. Pick a name that isn’t already taken

 Every state has laws preventing two or more companies in the same niche from using the same or similar names.
-If there’s already a hardware shop in your state called “Zenith Supplies,” you won’t be able to use any variation of this name for your store.
+So if there’s already a hardware shop in your state called “Zenith Supplies,” you likely won’t be able to use any variation of this name for your store.
+And, since the whole point of choosing a name is to distinguish your offerings in a crowded marketplace, you’d probably still want a different name even if your state allowed businesses to share names.

 Fortunately, there are free online resources to help you quickly check business name availability within each state.
 The U.S. Patent Office also has a searchable trademark database.

-It is recommended not to buy a domain name or set up any social media accounts until you’ve verified whether your desired name is available.
+It is recommended that you wait to buy a domain name or set up social media accounts until you’ve verified whether your desired name is available.
 Otherwise, you might spend more time undoing your work if your preferred name is already taken.

-This means registering your business name in your home state.
-We’ve written a dedicated article on how to do that.
-It’s also common for businesses to use shorter, catchier names for marketing and longer ones for legal purposes.
+Sometimes, businesses will use shorter, catchier names for marketing and longer ones for legal purposes.
+This can be a tricky, and you may want to consult with an attorney if you have any question as to whether a name is available for use.
 If you plan on doing something similar, read our post on filing a “doing business as” name.

-You’ll also need to apply for an employer identification number (EIN) at this stage – using the IRS online application form.
-In addition to paying taxes, you’ll need this EIN for everything from opening a business banking account to securing a merchant account to accepting payments on your POS system.
+At this stage, you’ll need to apply for an employer identification number (EIN) using the IRS online application form.
+In addition to filing taxes, you’ll need this EIN for everything from opening a business banking account to securing a merchant account to accepting payments on your POS system.

-Hopefully you have a better understanding of how to come up with a business name.
+Hopefully you have a better understanding of how to come up with an effective and authentic business name.
 The sooner you officially lock one down, the sooner you can launch your business and start attracting customers.

 When you’re finally ready to make that first sale, let us know.
 At Clover, we specialize in scalable point-of-sale and payment solutions specifically designed for entrepreneurs and startups looking to grow their operations.